tekumara/notes/vscode-python.md

 If packages have been updated but Pylance hasn't picked that up yet, try renaming the file (does closing the file and opening it again work?)

+## Multi-Cursor

+Option+Click will allow you to set multiple cursor points.
+This can be changed to Cmd+Click via _Selection -> Switch to Cmd+Click for Multi-Cursor_

 ## Vscode vs IntelliJ

 [Vscode can't open symbols in python dependencies](https://stackoverflow.com/questions/59450270/vscode-open-symbols-in-python-dependencies)